Fried Sweet Potato Fritters

 These little guys are a little bit bad for you, and I don't care.
 I'm not referring to the recipe, I think that's pretty healthy.
 They're vegetables so they must be healthy, right?
 Well yes, as long as you don't cook them in a pound of butter so that you can get a photo of them bubbling away in the pan.

-They’re from a new cookbook I found at Old Faithful last week.
-I’m determined to make every recipe in it.
-The book’s called Plenty by Ottolenghi and has some of the most beautiful photography and tastiest looking recipes I’ve seen in ages.
+These fried sweet potato fritters are from a new cookbook I found at Old Faithful last week.
+I'm determined to make every recipe in it.
+The book's called Plenty by Ottolenghi and has some of the most beautiful photography and tastiest looking recipes I've seen in ages.

 I've made some changes to this recipe since it wasn't exactly what I was looking for.
 I wanted crispy, and the original recipe was more squishy.
 It was time to bring out the Panko.

 What's with that stuff anyway?
 I swear it has a never-fail ability to create perfect crunchy texture on anything and everything.
 And who doesn't love crunchiness?

 Make sure you don't cook the yams too long, they're better if they have just a little bit of texture to them still.